cyborg-ai-git/doc_evo_framework_ai/doc/07_evo_principles_adda.md

 Proper documentation should include code comments, API documentation, architectural decisions, and usage examples.
 This documentation serves multiple purposes: it helps new team members understand the codebase quickly, assists in debugging and troubleshooting, facilitates code reviews, and ensures knowledge transfer when team members change roles or leave the project.

 Good documentation also includes explanations of business logic, integration points, and any assumptions made during development.
 This comprehensive approach to documentation ensures that the software remains maintainable and extensible over time.

+## Development

+The development phase emphasizes implementing requirements using the simplest possible approach, as simplicity is consistently the best solution.
+Following Evo framework standards and rules ensures that code remains readable and maintainable for both the original developer and future team members who will work with the codebase.

+Clean, simple code reduces complexity, minimizes bugs, and facilitates easier debugging and enhancement.
+The Evo framework provides guidelines and conventions that promote consistent coding practices across the development team, resulting in more predictable and maintainable software.

 ## Automation